waigwamacha/brainageprediction/README.md

 #### Predictions

 - The XGBoost model performed well on our test set as seen in the scatter plot below.
-Additionally, the model has a bias (higher predictions for lower ages, lower predictions for higher ages), which we corrected for (Smith et al., 2019).
+Also, as expected, the model had a bias: higher predictions for lower ages, lower predictions for higher ages.
+We corrected for this bias (Smith et al., 2019).

 <p float="left">
   <img src="figures/forbow_chronological_predicted_plot.png" style="width:45%; height:auto;" />